 'A sense of Belonging.'
 For Bharati Mukherjee.
-Open Magazine, 2017.
+Open Magazine.
 Read the essay here: http://www.openthemagazine.com/article/books/bharati-mukherjee-a-sense-of-belonging

 'A Flute Called Radha' by Debotri Dhar.
 In Malashri Lal and Namita Gokhale eds.
-Finding Radha: A Quest for Love (Penguin Random House, December 2018).
-This is herstory, a literary and creative re-engagement with mythic imagination from the perspective of an old woman.
+Finding Radha: A Quest for Love (New Delhi: Penguin Random House).
+This is herstory, a literary and creative re-engagement with mythic imagination from the perspective of an older woman.